Introduction

 Munich

 Spielberg wanted a mysterious lighting for this sequence.
 How do you translate that visually ?
-The foreground practical lamp would have flattened everything and made it less interesting.
-Once again practical lighting is not used.
-Where’s the green bounce light coming from ?
-No one knows nor cares.
-But it’s dramatic.
+Using the foreground lamp (as a main light source) would have flattened everything and made it less interesting.
+And where’s the green bounce light coming from ?
+No one knows nor cares, but it’s dramatic.
 It creates visual tension.
-We do not need to justify it !

 The Hobbit 2